MiDataInt/midataint.github.io/_docs/overview.md

 ## Portability and Licensing

-As the name implies, the MDI was created to support researchers at the University of Michigan; a few instructions are specific to our environment.
-However, the MDI codebase is generic and can be used by any laboratory or organization for any data analysis need under the MIT license.
+The MDI was created to support researchers at the University of Michigan and a few instructions are specific to our environment.
+However, the codebase is generic and can be used by any laboratory or organization for any data analysis need under the MIT license.